airbytehq/airbyte/docs/understanding-airbyte/airbyte-protocol.md

 | Stream-Level Replication Isolation                   | X      |        |        |
 | Single state message describes full state for Source |        | X      | X      |

-- **Protocol Version** simply connotes which versions of the Protocol have support for these State types.
-The new state message is backwards compatible with the V1 message.
-This allows old versions of connectors and platforms to interact with the new message.
 - **Stream-Level Configuration / Reset** was mentioned above.
 The drawback of the old state struct was that it was not possible to configure or reset the state for a single stream without doing it for all of them.
 Thus, new state types support this, but the legacy one cannot.
 - **Stream-Level Replication Isolation** means that a Source could be run in parallel by splitting up its streams across running instances.
 This is only possible for Stream state types, because they are the only state type that can update its current state completely on a per-stream basis.
 This is one of the main drawbacks of Sources that use Global state; it is not possible to increase their throughput through parallelization.
 - **Single state message describes full state for Source** means that any state message contains the full state information for a Source.
 Stream does not meet this condition because each state message is scoped by stream.
 This means that in order to build a full picture of the state for the Source, the state messages for each configured stream must be gathered.